debops/debops/docs/code-standards-policy.rst

 **Example:**

-The debops.apt_preferences_ role is implements a feature to set APT package pinning configurations.
-Each role requiring a specific version of a package to be available can as the ``apt_preferences`` to do the corresponding configuration.
+The debops.apt_preferences_ role implements a feature to set APT package pinning configurations.
+Each role requiring a specific version of a package to be available can ask the ``apt_preferences`` to do the corresponding configuration.
 For this, ``apt_preferences`` provides the following dependent
 variable: